danielrosehill/Text-Transformation-Prompt-Stack/README.md

 4. **Submit to LLM** with your raw voice-to-text transcript
 5. **Receive formatted output** according to your stack specifications

-## Contributing

-Contributions are welcome!
-To add new layers or stacks:

-1. Follow the existing directory structure
-2. Keep layer instructions focused and compatible
-3. Test your additions with various combinations
-4. Update documentation accordingly

-## License

-[Add your license here]

 ## Author

 Daniel Rosehill

-## Related Projects

-- [Add links to your other text transformation projects here]